visiting the land

 As evidenced by California’s record breaking wildfires in 2017, the fire danger in rural areas is always high.
 No candles or open flames are allowed anywhere on the property, and you may smoke only in designated areas.
 Fires are only allowed in pre-approved locations and always must be supervised by a Land staff member.

 We encourage all guests to bring flashlights and to always have them accessible at night.
 (Mobile phone flashlight apps work well.)
-Limited lighting is placed around the cabins, houses and roads to preserve the beautiful evening sky.
+Limited lighting is placed around the cabins, houses and roads to preserve the night sky.

 Septic systems, by rule, are delicate in nature, and ours is no different.
 Please be mindful of only flushing down the toilet paper provided, and natural waste, and avoid flushing feminine products, facial tissues, moist towelettes, and paper towels.